CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

     end
     ```

-4. Now let's run migrations to get the database up-to-date and run the tests again to ensure that we haven't broken anything (note that we get tests for free by using the generator)
+4. Now let's run migrations to get the database up-to-date and run the tests again to ensure that we haven't broken anything (note that we get tests for free by using the generator).

   ```bash
   mix ecto.migrate